phyco1991/ha-ultrasync/README.md

 Go to the integrations page in your configuration and click on new **Integration** -> **UltraSync**.

-**Note**: You can only be logged into the ZeroWire/UltraSync hub with the same user once; a subsequent login with the same user logs out the other.
-Since Home Assistant (HA) actively polls and maintains a login session to this Hub, it can prevent you from being able to log into at the same time elsewhere (via it's website).
-It is strongly recommended that you create a second user account on your Hub dedicated for just HA.
+**Note**: You can generally only be logged into the alarm system with the same user *once*; a subsequent login with the same user logs out the other.
+Since HA actively polls and maintains a login session to your system, it can prevent you from being able to log into at the same time elsewhere (via it's website).  **It is strongly recommended that you create a second user account on your system dedicated to just HA.**

 ### Sensor